niklasmellgren/huffman-encoder-decoder/README.md

 # Huffman File Compressor

 This project is a Python implementation of **Huffman coding**, a classic algorithm for compressing data without losing any information (lossless compression).
-It can compress and decompress all kinds of files — text, images, even DNA files.
+It can compress and decompress any files — text, images, even DNA files.

 The project showcases:
 - How to read and write individual **bits** (not just bytes)